tairasoul/VAProxy.SaveSystemRewrite/README.md

 # VAProxy.SaveSystemRewrite

-Yes, this is literally a save system rewrite using JSON mostly out of spite.
+This used to only be a save system rewrite, now going a lot further to rewriting just about all of the game's internals.

-No, I do not intend to maintain this.
+Probably very unstable.